 When it comes to trading, the amount of capital you need is largely contingent on what your objectives and goals are.
 Different traders have varying goals and levels of experience; therefore no two traders will necessarily require the same amount of trading capital.
 If you’re looking to purely make a profit, then your capital needs may be quite minimal.
 However, if you’re looking to maximize returns while minimizing risk over a longer timeframe, then a larger amount of trading capital may suit your goals better.
 Ultimately, before you begin trading, it’s important to decide on an appropriate level of investment based on your objectives for maximum success.

-Starting out with a small amount of capital when trading is preferred; it allows you to practice without feeling overwhelmed by large losses.
-You can experiment trading with a smaller amount until you understand the markets and your own trading behavior.
+Starting with a small amount of capital when trading is preferred; allows you to practice without feeling overwhelmed by large losses.
+You can experiment with trading with a smaller amount until you understand the markets and your trading behavior.
 Starting with a small amount also teaches discipline essential to long-term success.
 As your knowledge and insights build up, so should the amount that you commit; some traders open an additional account after the success of the first so they can monitor both at once.
 Others just add on to their original account.

 Enjoy learning from each decision and let yourself take pride in any wins, no matter how big or small.
 And remember mistakes are natural when trading, just be sure to learn from them and look for ways to avoid repeating them.

 You can increase the amount of capital you trade with as your experience and knowledge grow.